aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlfixedsaveoptions/saveFontFaceCssSeparately/_index.md

 ### Remarks

-Setting this property to ``True`` restores the old behavior (separate files) for compatibility with legacy code.
+Setting this property to ``true`` restores the old behavior (separate files) for compatibility with legacy code.